auditize/auditize/doc/docs/overview.md

 ### Granting permissions

 When a user has the permission to manage Users or API keys ("write" permission), the permissions he is allowed to grant are the ones he has himself.
-For example, if a user has the "read" permission on the logs of a given repository, he can only grant the "read" permission to other users on the same repository.
+For example, if a user has the "read" permission on a given repository logs, he is only able to grant the "read" permission on this repository to other users.

-Please note that you'll need a "read" permission on a repository's logs without entity restrictions to grant the "read" permission (with or without entity restrictions) to other users to this repository's logs.
+Please note that you need a "read" permission on a repository's logs without entity restrictions to grant the "read" permission (with or without entity restrictions) to this repository's logs to other users.

 ### Permissions normalization

 When saving permissions, they are normalized to ensure consistency and avoid possible side effects in future permissions updates.
 The normalization process is as follows:

-- if a user has the "read" log permission globally (on all repositories), any "read" permission granted on a specific repository and any log entity restrictions are removed
+- if a user has a global "read" log permission (on all repositories), any "read" permission explicitly granted on a specific repository (with/without log entity restrictions) is removed
-- if a user has the "write" log permission globally (on all repositories), any "write" permission granted on a specific repository is removed
+- if a user has a global "write" log permission (on all repositories), any "write" permission explicitly granted on a specific repository is removed
-- if a user has the superadmin role, all other permissions are removed
+- if a user has the superadmin role, every explicitly granted management/logs permission is removed